gopalma90/honeypotservice/README.md

 Potential issues:
-  1. sometimes the port may not be open in the host terminal.
-If thats the case, the serivce wont receive any request from client & vice-versa.
+  1. The port may not be open in the host terminal.
+If thats the case, the service wont be able to receive any request from client & vice-versa.
 Please open the port by running the following command
     For linux:
       1. sudo ufw allow 8080
     For windows: